ronlanla/cover-client-js/docs/tests-and-checks.md

 ## Linting

+You can lint all Typescript code with `yarn lint-ts`.
+The linting rules are in [tslint.json](./tslint.json)

 ## Unit tests

 You can run the unit tests with `yarn test` or run the unit tests with a coverage report with `yarn coverage`.